SHROPSHIRE & HEREFORDSHIRE UNION OF GOLF CLUBS

 (c) To abide by the Constitution and Rules of EG and SHUGC and to respond in a timely manner to all information requests from these bodies.

 (d) To include provisions that an annual meeting of members of each Club is called to elect officers and a Committee.

 (e) Agree that the Union may have the courtesy of the course and the necessary Clubhouse facilities on at least one occasion per year when requested, provided the Union gives reasonable notice.

 (f) Agree to provide the course free of charge for competitions and inter-club and inter-county matches organised by the Union.

 (g) Agree to participate in and become members of the County Card Scheme.

-The Secretary and the EG Voting Member will be the SHUGC Representatives to the MGU.
+The EG Voting Member and one other will be the SHUGC Representatives to the MGU.